AdityaKaashyap/Event_management/README.md

 # About Django
 - Django is a python language based backend web framework where it has many things inbuilt which a backend framework need.
 - It has an admin panel from where you can have the control over the things inside.
-- Django ORM also known as Object Representation Mapping handles database interaction using Pytjon classes like rawSql.
+- Django ORM also known as Object Representation Mapping handles database interaction using Python classes like rawSql.
 - In django we primarily work on different files they are views,serializers,urls,models etc.
 # Core Files
 - Serializers: are used to mainly serialize the data that we are getting from the frontend so it would be easy for the python to understand it.